 API is short for Application Programming Interface, which is basically a set of rules describing how two applications interact with each other.

-For crypto currency trading, an API allows you to connect with your exchange, giving you access to real time market data, to make trades, and manage your account.
+For cryptocurrency trading, an API allows you to connect with your exchange, giving you access to real-time market data, make trades, and manage your account.

 How do I create an API key?

 Creating an API key generates a public and secret key to access the Exchange at the API level.
 The secret key is revealed when first created; however, upon refreshing the page or navigating elsewhere, the secret key will be hidden for security reasons.
 If you forget your secret key, you need to create a new one.

 1. Log In to your Crypto.com Exchange account.

 2. After you've logged in to your account, click your Profile (upper right-hand corner)